fbpx

 What to Expect After Adding Rich Snippets

-After about 8 weeks, Google will display semi-permanent rich snippets on SERPs pages.
-Google constantly modifies and updates rich snippets, which means that you may notice differences over time in how your rich snippets appear on SERPs.
+After approximately eight weeks, Google began showcasing semi-permanent rich snippets on SERP pages.
+It’s essential to bear in mind that Google continually modifies and updates these rich snippets.
+Consequently, you may observe variations in presenting your rich snippets on SERPs over time.

 Leveraging Rich Snippets for SEO Success